kamalkoranga/round2-pathfinder/README.md

 | AI assistant that explains recommendations and answers queries | `POST /api/explain`, `POST /api/ask`, `/assistant` |
 | Dashboard: progress, skill development, milestones, next actions | `/dashboard`, `src/components/SkillRadar.tsx` |

-Beyond the brief:
+A couple of things that are easy to miss:

-- **Deadline feasibility** — if you say "in 6 months" and the plan needs ten, PathFinder says so, tells you the weekly hours that *would* make it fit, and offers a one-click fix.
+- **Deadline feasibility** — if the requested deadline does not fit the current plan, the app works out the weekly hours needed and offers a quick adjustment.
-- **Goal vs. current role disambiguation** — "I'm a backend developer moving into ML" targets ML Engineer, and credits backend as an *existing* skill rather than a goal.
+- **Current role vs. target role** — someone saying "I'm a backend developer moving into ML" gets credit for their backend skills instead of being treated as a beginner.

-**Adaptation is the through-line.** Every thumbs-up/down re-ranks the entire path, and the app tells you in plain English what changed and why.
+Feedback also changes the rest of the plan, rather than only hiding the item that was disliked.

 ---